 - What major projects are happening that need to be pushed forward?

 - When does the Board meet next?
 What is required?

 - What do you expect from your EA?

-These ‘full-on’ questions get us connected quickly on a professional level and set us up to provide major support so the CEO they can get on with the job.
+These questions get us connected quickly on a professional level and sets us up to provide major support so the CEO can get on with the job.
 Having the skill to engage quickly with the team, earning their trust and respect, is key.